awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-endpoints.md

 $ aws ec2 export-client-vpn-client-configuration --client-vpn-endpoint-id endpoint_id --output text>config_filename.ovpn
 ```

+### Prepend random string to the endpoint DNS name

+Prepend a random string to the Client VPN endpoint DNS name\.
+Locate the line that specifies the Client VPN endpoint DNS name, and prepend a random string to it so that the format is *random\_string\.displayed\_DNS\_name*\.
+For example:
+   + Original DNS name: `cvpn-endpoint-0102bc4c2eEXAMPLE.prod.clientvpn.us-west-2.amazonaws.com`
+   + Modified DNS name: `asdfa.cvpn-endpoint-0102bc4c2eEXAMPLE.prod.clientvpn.us-west-2.amazonaws.com`

 ### Add the client certificate and key information \(mutual authentication\)<a name="add-config-file-cert-key"></a>

 If your Client VPN endpoint uses mutual authentication, you must add the client certificate and the client private key to the \.ovpn configuration file that you download\.